Posts by Lindsay Rutherford, Ph.D.

 LBA Assays Blogs

-Read article The Singlet vs. Duplicate Sample Analysis Dilemma for support of LBA assays
+Read article Singlet vs Duplicate Analysis in LBA Assays

 Over the past decade, a continued discussion point has been the idea around analyzing samples on Ligand Binding Assay (LBA) platforms in singlet (one well) versus the standard duplicate analysis (Single sample added to two different wells).
 In the recent M10 Bioanalytical Method Validation Guideline issued for guidance in June…